 Anonymize via VBA

-I will not go into too much depth on how this macro works, as conceptually it is very similar to how the Excel formula in the previous section workes.
+I will not go into too much depth on how this macro works, as conceptually it is very similar to how the Excel formula in the previous section works.
 I will note that the below VBA macro code actually overrides the original data.
-Of course you could modify the code slightly to place the anonymized data in the next column over by incorporating an Offset function to the "cell" variable (ie cell.Offset(0,1).value = ...).
+Of course, you could modify the code slightly to place the anonymized data in the next column over by incorporating an Offset function to the “cell” variable (ie cell.Offset(0,1).value = …).
 Also, at the beginning of the code there are inputs for:

 - Deciding whether you want to anonymize the end or beginning of the data string

-- How many characters you want shown
+- How many characters do you want to be shown?

 - What range your sensitive data is located in

 These inputs will provide you with a little more variability so you can confirm the VBA code to your specific needs.